gokullan/documents/vi_notes.markdown

 - [Using vim-dap (and vim-dap-ui)](https://miguelcrespo.co/posts/how-to-debug-like-a-pro-using-neovim/)
   - It may be required to patch/ change the terminal font to render icons for vim-dap-ui
   - See `linux_commands.markdown` and [this link](https://github.com/rcarriga/nvim-dap-ui/issues/257).
+- Use `persisted-breakpoints.nvim` for breakpoints-persistance.
+Check [this](https://github.com/mfussenegger/nvim-dap/issues/198) issue for more details.

 ## Lua
 - `:lua print(vim.inspect(vim.api.nvim_list_runtime_paths()))` to view runtimepaths